luma-lapinamk/miika-math/_sources/notebooks/definitions_of_probability.md

 :::

 ## {index}`Classical definition of probability`
+The classical definition of probability is based on equally likely outcomes in a universal set.
+According to this definition:

+$P(A) = \frac{\text{number of favorable outcomes for event A}}{\text{total number of possible outcomes}}$

+This definition assumes that all outcomes in the sample set are equally likely.
+It is commonly used in situations where each elementary outcome is equally likely to occur, such as in the tossing of a fair coin or a six-sided dice.

 :::{admonition} EXERCISE 3.
 Balls in a box
 :class: tip, dropdown
 There are 4 blue, 1 yellow, and 3 red balls in a box.
 One ball is randomly drawn from the box.
 What is the probability that the ball is